find your perfect postgrad program

 Masters Degree in Performing Arts

-Some 46 universities offer over 80 different postgraduate courses in Performing Arts in the United Kingdom, while hundreds of registered European institutions also have Masters in Performing Arts courses that are taught in English, often out of the humanities department.
+In the UK there are over 200 Performing Arts MA degree programs spread across the country, while hundreds of registered European institutions also offer masters in performing arts courses that are taught in English, often out of the humanities department.

-In a similar way to a Masters in Visual Arts, a Masters in Performing Arts will typically take a year to complete if studied on a full-time basis, while part-time courses will often take two years to complete.
+In a similar way to a masters degree in visual arts, one in performing arts will typically take one year to complete if studied on a full-time basis, while part-time courses will often take two years to complete.

 All courses will require in-person attendance, however it may be possible to take a few of the modules via online learning.